elastisys/scale.cloudpool/aws/ec2/README.md

 ### Building the docker image
-A `Dockerfile` is included under `src/main/docker` and can be used to generate the docker image.
-The module's build file also contains a build goal that can be used to produce the image, once the project binary has been built in the `target` directory (for example, via `mvn package`).
-To build the image simply run:
+The module's build file contains a build goal that can be used to produce a Docker image, once the project binary has been built in the `target` directory (for example, via `mvn package`).
+Whenever `mvn install` is executed the Docker image gets built locally on the machine.
+When `mvn deploy` is run, such as during a release, the image also gets pushed to our private docker registry.

-    mvn exec:exec -Dexec.executable=docker

-To specify a different version for the image tag than the default (the version specified in the pom.xml), pass a `-Ddocker.image.version=<version>` option with the desired version name.

-If you want to build the image yourself, issue the following commands:

-    cd target/
-    docker build --tag "elastisys/ec2pool:<version>" .
+*Note: make sure that you have issued `docker login` against the docker registry before trying to push an image.*